jprayner/ecoclient/README.md

 The `*` wildcard matches multiple characters whereas the `?` wildcard matches a single character.
 Use the recurse option to copy directories.

+The contents of DFS disk images may be uploaded by specifying a file with a `.ssd` or `.dsd` extension.

 | Option            | Description                                                     |
 | ----------------- | --------------------------------------------------------------- |
 | `--recurse`, `-r` | Recurse into matching directories.                              |